What are Large Language Models (LLMs)? Examples Included

 Toward improved accuracy

-As LLMs train with quality datasets, the outcomes you see will improve in accuracy and authenticity.
-One day, they could independently solve tasks for desired business outcomes.
-Many speculate how these models will impact the job market.
+As LLMs train on high-quality datasets, the outcomes you see will continue to improve in accuracy and authenticity.
+The day is not far off when they can independently solve tasks to achieve desired business outcomes.
+The speculation about how these models will impact the job market has been a hot debate for some time now.

 But it’s too early to predict.
-LLMs will become a part of the workflow, but whether they will replace humans is still debatable.
+LLMs are certainly part of many business workflows these days, but whether they will replace humans is still debatable.

 Learn more about unsupervised learning to understand the training mechanism behind LLMs.